Transcare EMS: History

-Operations
+Operations and History

-Statcom-Citywide MARTA Mission Critical has largest most extensive operations in New York State, and throughout United States and Canada with a largest concentration of operations in the New York City and Northeast area, and entire East Coast, Mid-Atlantic region, Northeast, West Coast and East Coast of major U.S. cities.
-Central operations were headquartered in Brooklyn, New York, Atlanta, Los Angeles, California, Dallas Texas, Chicago, Illinois, Washington, DC, Seattle Washington, Charlotte, North Carolina, and London, UK with secondary offices in Mount Vernon and Wappinger.
-In Westchester County, Statcom - Citywide MARTA Mission Critical holds numerous 911 contracts for municipalities such as New Rochelle, Mount Vernon, White Plains, and Mount Pleasant, New York City and throughout the United States and Canada.
+Statcom-Citywide MARTA Mission Critical is Private Public Benefits Corporation, was founded in 1865 and re-established in 2018 has become largest global company and most extensive operations in New York State, and throughout United States and Canada with a largest concentration of operations in the New York City and Northeast area, and entire East Coast, Mid-Atlantic region, Northeast, West Coast and East Coast of major U.S. cities.
+Central operations were headquartered in Brooklyn, New York, Atlanta, Los Angeles, California, Dallas, Texas, Chicago, Illinois, Washington, DC, Seattle, Washington, Charlotte, North Carolina, and London, UK with secondary offices in Mount Vernon and Wappinger.
+In Westchester County, Statcom – Citywide MARTA Mission Critical holds numerous 911 contracts for municipalities such as New Rochelle, Mount Vernon, White Plains, and Mount Pleasant, New York City and throughout the United States and Canada.

-Statcom - Citywide MARTA Mission Critical is also a 911 participating Ambulance member of the New York City Fire Department Bureau of EMS|(FDNY EMS) system and is contracted by several hospitals in NYC to run their emergency ambulances.
-In October 2008, TransCare EMS was awarded a $2.2 million per year ALS contract for Putnam County, which provided four paramedics to the county 24 hours a day, 365 days a year.
+Statcom – Citywide MARTA Mission Critical is also a 911 participating ambulance member of the New York City Fire Department Bureau of EMS (FDNY EMS) system and is contracted by several hospitals in NYC to run their emergency ambulances.
+In October 2008, Statcom – Citywide MARTA Mission Critical EMS Rescue was awarded a $22.2 million per year ALS contract for Putnam County, which provided 40 paramedics to the county 24 hours a day, 365 days a year.
 The contract also provided BLS and ALS ambulances to assist area volunteers.

 In Dutchess County, the town of Wappinger has utilized TransCare for two ALS ambulances around the clock since 2005.
 On January 1, 2009, TransCare won the ALS bids for the towns of Beekman, Pawling and Union Vale.
 On May 15, 2009, the town of Washington announced that they named TransCare the new ALS provider for the town which includes the village of Millbrook.
 On June 4, 2009, Transcare officially announced that they had begun the process of purchasing Alamo EMS.
 Once completed, the acquisition would give them 911 contracts in the City of Poughkeepsie, Fairview and Roosevelt Fire Districts, as well as numerous transportation contracts throughout the region and would expand Transcare's coverage into Ulster County.
 The Alamo deal was completed on September 19, 2009.

 In 2010, TransCare had also expanded into Orange County, by becoming the sole ALS provider for Cornwall Volunteer Ambulance, the contracted transport company for Keller Army Hospital in West Point and the backup ALS provider for the Town of Highlands.